couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 Editing Data
 Buckets](couchbase-manual-ready.html#couchbase-admin-restapi-creating-buckets).

-Replication occurs between the individual nodes within each cluster.
-If you are communicating with a destination cluster over a dedicated connection or the Internet you should ensure that all the nodes in the destination and source clusters can communicate with each other over ports 8091 and 8092.

 To create a uni-directional replication (i.e. from cluster A to cluster B):

  1. Check and ensure that a destination bucket exists on the cluster to which you